Read the full video transcript below

 So hopefully that’s given you a few tips about how to take water and also just how so important it is in the menopause.
 The great thing is it’s free, and drinking water can sometimes ease symptoms really, really quickly.
 So I just urge all of you: have a try.
 You’ve got absolutely nothing to lose.

 Now I hope to see you next week when I will be talking about why have my symptoms returned in the menopause.
-So I look forward to seeing you all next Monday for A.Vogel’s Menopause Mondays.
+So I look forward to seeing you all next Monday on A.Vogel Talks Menopause.